IAmSuyogJadhav/Scripts/README.md

 # Scripts
-Miscellaneous scripts that come handy in certain tasks.
+Collection of miscellaneous scripts that come handy in certain tasks.